vsanthanam/JBird/Sources/JBirdCore/JBirdCore.docc/Extensions/Number.md

 let doubleValue = JSON.Number.double(3.14)
 ```

-You can also initialize numbers from types conforming to ``JSONNumberEncodable``:
+You can also initialize numbers from types conforming to ``JSONNumberConvertible``:

 ```swift
 let fromInt = JSON.Number(42)